-Your goal with first time clients is to put them at ease as soon as they walk through the door.
+Your goal with first-time clients is to put them at ease as soon as they walk through the door.
 Greet them with a smile (though that goes for even long-term clients) and a handshake.
-Point out features of your spa or massage practice – changing room, bathrooms, where they can get coffee or tea and retail product
+Point out features of your spa or massage practice-changing room, bathrooms, where they can get coffee or tea and retail product

-There are other things may need to be addressed to put a client at ease through this first session.
+Other things may need to be addressed to put a client at ease through this first session.
 Nicole Cutler explores what may be on the mind of a new client in In “Five Common Concerns of a First Time Massage Client.”
 A new client may want to know, but be shy about asking,

 Should I Assist?